 The drive from Auckland to Queenstown is a long one.
 However, it’s not so long that it becomes daunting.
 You will have long periods on the road, but the beautiful scenery makes it a pleasure rather than a chore!

 This itinerary is not set in stone.
-It should be used as a guide to base your trip off.
+It should be used as a guide to base your trip on.
 You can skip or visit different places if you wish, it’s entirely up to you!

 This itinerary lasts ten days.